JohnRizor/RaspberryPi_AI_MagicMirror/README.md

 <h1 align="center">Raspberry Pi Magic Mirror Project</h1>

 _____
-The purpose of this project was to create a two-way mirror with the ability to display a calendar, link with a home assistant application (Alexa), news updates, and screencast abilities.
-The focus of this application was to allow my mother to screencast fun and workout related videos.
-The new products like the [Mirror] (https://www.mirror.co/) has become a new rave aroung the world.
+The purpose of this project was to create a two-way mirror with the ability to display useful informtion for the user.
+The focus of this application was to allow my mother to view her calendar, the weather forecast, and other informative information.
+The key feature of the mirror is the screencast function which allows for workout videos and other videos to be displayed on the mirror.
+New products like the [Mirror] (https://www.mirror.co/) has become a new rave aroung the world.
 I wanted to provide my mom a similar product she could screencast her iFit, Nike+, and other application workouts on her mirror (without the big tag price).
+____

 The current mirror has the following features:
 - Calendar